jaskaransarkaria/typescript-katas/README.md

 │       └── README.md
 </pre>

-Develop your code on a new git branch, devlop your code and push it up to this branch as you work.
+Develop your code on a new git branch and push it up to the remote as you work.
 Bear in mind the git hooks will ensure that your tests have 99% code coverage and will lint/ format your code before pushing it.

 When your happy with your code and ready to merge into main, please open a Pull Request by navigating